Interior Department awards $87.7M contract for multispectral imaging systems to Seneca Strategic Partners

 Positive Signals

-- Long-term contract provides stability for development and deployment.
+• Long-term contract (5 years) allows for sustained capability development and deployment.

 Sector Analysis